toreanjoel/mycelium/README.md

 ## Overview

-WSServer is an MVP real-time server platform designed to facilitate the rapid development and deployment of interactive applications.
-Leveraging Elixir and the Phoenix Framework, WSServer provides the backbone for a variety of real-time functionalities, from live chat systems to dynamic game servers using the TCP protocol (initially).
+Mycelium is an MVP real-time server platform designed to facilitate the rapid development and deployment of interactive applications.
+Leveraging Elixir and the Phoenix Framework, Mycelium provides the backbone for a variety of real-time functionalities, from live chat systems to dynamic game servers using the TCP protocol (initially).

 ## Application Description

-At its core, WSServer is built to handle real-time WebSocket connections with ease, allowing users to create and manage server instances that can cater to their specific real-time interaction needs.
-Whether it's for turn-based strategy games or synchronous collaborative tools, WSServer offers a robust and scalable solution.
+At its core, Mycelium is built to handle real-time WebSocket connections with ease, allowing users to create and manage server instances that can cater to their specific real-time interaction needs.
+Whether it's for turn-based strategy games or synchronous collaborative tools, Mycelium offers a robust and scalable solution.

 ### Features